XQueryInstitute/Course-Materials/installation/readme.md

 ##oXygen
 The oXygen XML Editor is a leading integrated development environment (IDE) for XML, XQuery, XSLT and other XML-based standards.
 We'll be using oXygen as our primary editing and programming environment.

-If you do not already have oXygen XML editor, you can purchase an Academic license, download, and install the software from the [oXygen website](http://oxygenxml.com/).

-We also have a classroom license you can use during your time at the Institute.
+If you do not already have oXygen installed, we have a classroom license you can use during your time at the Institute.
 Please email [Ed Warga](mailto:ed.warga@vanderbilt.edu) for a copy of the license key.
 To use the classroom key, [download](http://oxygenxml.com/download_oxygenxml_editor.html) and install oXygen Editor.
 Run the program, and input the key you received when prompted.

 ##eXist-db